vinej/pyarchive/README.md

-        query       :   execute a SQL query or a stored procedure and save the result save        :   save into a csv/excel file information created by previous tasks in memory curl        :   launch a curl command (not completed yet, on progress)
+        query       :   execute a SQL query or a stored procedure and save the result save        :   save into a csv/excel file information created by previous tasks in memory curl        :   launch a curl command (not completed yet, on progress) ad          :   add first name, last name to a csv from the account name fillpdf     :   read a pdf file, fillup fields and save it. dir         :   get files from a directory copy        :   copy files from one folder to another create      :   create table into sql
+        log         :   read IIS logs an put date,user,url into a csv file gzip        :   unzio gzip files  (.gz)
+        sync        :   synchronized 2 sql tables
+        unzip       :   unzip files  (*.zip)

     Array definition
         Name        :   the name of the task
         Kind        :   array
         Description :   the description of the task Command     :   contains the list of values separated by a pipe |
+        Output      :   memory / reference

+        the array data can be access with  name

     Csv definition
         Name        :   the name of the task